amckinney/backend-dev/docs/05-lesson.md

 architecture][5].
 In short, *microservices* are services responsible for a small set of functionality and built so that they can be *composed* together to orchestrate complex interactions.
-Note that the alternative is referred to as a [Monolithic architecture][6], which implies that the application is built entirely in one piece.
+Note that the alternative is referred to as a [monolithic architecture][6], which implies that the application is built entirely in one piece.

 Microservices are yet another example of a trend towards reducing *coupling*